 Casting Gag: So you have Captain Sunshine, who is a combination of a Superman Expy and every Batman and Robin gay joke in the world.
 Who did they get to voice him?
 Kevin Conroy.

-Caught with Your Pants Down: One episode has the Monarch watching Dr. Girlfriend seducing Dr. Venture on a video monitor.
-He starts rubbing his chest, his hand drifts downward... and stops abruptly when a henchman passes through.
+Caught with Your Pants Down: In 'Midlife Chrysalis' the Monarch watches Dr. Girlfriend seducing Dr. Venture on a video monitor.
+He starts rubbing his chest, his hand drifts downward... and he stops abruptly when a henchman passes through.

 Central Theme: Failure.
 Characters rarely succeed in the big epic ways that you would of come to expect from other superhero stories.
 Anticlimax abounds, Reality Ensues in brutally honest ways, and any victories the characters acheive are usually more of the mental or emotional variety (Rusty accepting his life, 21 recovering from 24's death etc.).